Kathmandu City Day Tour Overview

 Stop 01: Hotel Pickup and Tour Briefing

-• Pickup Place: Hotel inside Kathmandu city area
+- Pickup: Hotel inside Kathmandu city area

-• Transport: Private tourist vehicle
+- Transport: Private tourist vehicle with driver

 - Lodging: Guide and vehicle as per package policy